Does scrolling through your Instagram feed makes you feel gloomy about how you are living your life?

 It’s a human tendency that we idolize the ‘too good to be true’ scenarios but don’t want to work that hard.

-If you see a person ‘wander-lusting’, traveling to beautiful countries and feel pathetic that you are doing nothing while they are travelling the world, then despite blaming them that ‘Wow, it must be so amazing to travel so lavishly, they must be quite wealthy to afford such a life’.
+If you see a person ‘wander-lusting’, traveling to beautiful countries and feel pathetic that you are doing nothing while they are traveling the world, then despite blaming them that ‘Wow, it must be so amazing to travel so lavishly, they must be quite wealthy to afford such a life’.

 YOU MIGHT BE WRONG